Dani Alves set to join Mexican side Pumas after leaving Barcelona

 Alves is now heading back across the Atlantic to join Liga MX side Pumas, who teased the signing on their official Twitter account on Thursday.

 A video showing the club's mascot arriving at Pumas' stadium concluded with the caption "Dani, we wait for you."
-Alves is expected to arrive in Mexico this weekend to finalize his move.
+Alves is expected to arrive in Mexico this weekend to finalise his move.